karalus/esb0/README.md

 ### Roadmap ###

-__1.11__ (Q1 2024):
+__1.11__ (Q3 2024):
-- Optimized for Java 11 and later (deprecate support for Java 8)
-- Offer new JDK HTTP Client thus facilitate asynchronous HTTP and HTTP/2 outbound
+- Is going to reach production quality soon

 __Backlog:__
+- migrate to Jakarta EE 9 (at least when Tomcat 9.0 and JBoss 7.4 reached EOL)
 - divide source into modules using parent POM
 - make use of virtual threads (requires Java 21 minimum)
-- migrate to Jakarta EE 9 (at least when Tomcat 9.0 and JBoss 7.4 reached EOL)